 Pros and cons of being an authorized user

 As an authorized user, you can use your connected credit card to make purchases, but the card also has the potential to help boost your credit score, because payments may be recorded on your credit report.
 Make sure to check whether or not the card issuer will report data to the three credit bureaus for authorized users before you sign up.
-Not all credit issuers report authorized users to the three credit bureaus, so your authorized user account might not become part of your credit history.
+Not all credit issuers report authorized users to the three credit bureaus, so your authorized user account might not become a part of your credit history.
 However, in most cases, your authorized user account will show up on your report and affect your score.

 Here are some of the main benefits of becoming an authorized user:

-- May improve your score: Helps to boost your credit score through a history of on-time payments and responsible borrowing.
+- May improve your credit score.
+You may be able to boost your credit score through a history of on-time payments and responsible borrowing.

-- Boosted rewards potential: With multiple people spending on the same credit account, you can potentially rack up more credit card rewards.
+- Boosted rewards potential.
+With multiple people spending on the same credit account, you can potentially earn a lot more credit card rewards.

-- Free: There’s usually no additional charge to add an authorized user to an account.
+- Free to add.
+There’s usually no additional charge to add an authorized user to an account.

 How significant the impact of becoming an authorized user is on your credit depends on your current score and the primary cardholder’s borrowing behavior.
 For instance, if you have several late or missed payments on your credit report, being added as an authorized user to a card where the primary cardholder makes on-time payments each month could boost your score.
 Similarly, being added as an authorized user could help you to decrease your credit utilization and improve the age and mix of your accounts.

 However, there are some things that an authorized user can’t do.
-The authorized user cannot make changes to the account, like requesting a credit limit increase or adding other authorized users.
+The authorized user cannot make changes to an account, like requesting a credit limit increase or adding other authorized users.
 When it comes to spending power, the primary cardholder can set a limit on the amount of money an authorized user is allowed to spend.
 The primary cardholder is also the only one responsible for paying off the balance on the card — which means you’ll need to choose someone trustworthy if credit building is your goal.

-Here are some of the cons of adding an authorized user, particularly for the primary cardholder:
+Here are some of the cons of adding an authorized user:

-- Could hurt authorized user’s credit: Likewise, the spending habits of the cardholder also reflect on an authorized user.
+- The authorized user’s credit could be impacted.
+Likewise, the primary cardholder’s behavior also reflects on an authorized user.
 Poor payment habits and unwise spending by the account holder could have a negative impact on an authorized user’s credit.

-- Cardholder is responsible for the balance: Whatever the authorized user spends, the cardholder is responsible for paying back.
+- The primary cardholder is responsible for the balance.
+Whatever the authorized user spends, the cardholder is responsible for paying back.

 How to add an authorized user

-The process to add an authorized user depends on the specific credit card.
+The process of adding an authorized user depends on the specific credit card.
 In some cases, the primary cardholder may be able to add an authorized user online or through their bank’s mobile app.
 In other cases, they may have to give the bank a call.
 It’s also possible to add an authorized user when you open a new credit card account.
-You’ll need to provide information including the user’s name, date of birth and Social Security number.
+You’ll generally need to provide information like the authorized user’s name, date of birth and Social Security number.

 How to remove an authorized user